Sangam House

 Residency conditions

-• In addition, the resident will receive a fixed stipend of INR.
-30 000 to cover other living expenses.
+• The resident will receive a fixed stipend of INR.
+30,000 per month to cover his/her food and living expenses.

-• The resident should be willing to devote up to 20% of his residency time to participating in social gatherings, readings, lectures, workshops, conferences at Sangam House, and in local schools, universities, and/or other cultural activities organised by IFI, or the Alliance Française network.
+• The resident should be willing to give up to 20% of his/her residency time to participate in social gatherings, readings, workshops or conferences organized by Sangam House or the Alliance Française Bangalore.
+The resident is also expected to participate in the Bangalore Literature Festival.

 Eligibility criteria

-• The resident can write in any genre, except academic papers/books.
+• The resident can write in any genre except newspaper articles and academic papers/books.